-Park City, Utah has a reputation for being one of the best ski destinations in the U.S., offering visitors plenty of hills to shred and lots of fresh powder.
+Park City, Utah has a reputation for being one of the best ski destinations in the U.S., offering visitors plenty of hills to shred and lots of fresh powder on an annual basis.
 But, the city has plenty of other things to see and do as well, no matter what time of the year you drop by.
-If you're planning a visit to the area, we have some suggestions for some can't-miss activities that will help you soak up the local culture and find a little outdoor adventure too.
+If you're planning a visit to the area, we have some suggestions for some can't-miss activities that will help you soak up the local culture and find a little outdoor adventure along the way too.

 Take a Scenic Drive

 If you're looking for something a bit more relaxing to do while you're in Park City, why not take a drive along one of the local scenic byways?
-There are a number of spectacular drives throughout the area, not the least of which are Guardsman Pass and Provo Canyon.
+There are a number of spectacular routes throughout the area, not the least of which are Guardsman Pass and Provo Canyon.
 Along the way, you'll see epic landscapes, breathtaking vistas, and perhaps even some wildlife too.
-And if you prefer to take in the views from a bike, most of the rides can be pedaled as well.
+And if you prefer to take in the views from the seat of a bike, most of the rides can be pedaled as well.

 Stroll the Main Street Historic District

 Founded back in 1869, Park City has a long and rich history.
 But in 1898, the city suffered a massive fire the wiped out a large section of the town.
-Eventually, that area was rebuilt and many of those buildings still stand today and are part of the Main Street Historic District.
+Eventually, that area was rebuilt and many of those buildings still stand today as part of the Main Street Historic District.
 Visitors to this part of town will find dozens of boutique shops, art galleries, restaurants, and other attractions.
 Open year-round, the Historic District is a great place to take a stroll, do a little shopping, and enjoy a glass of wine over an excellent dinner too.
 You might even be surprised at some of the hidden gems you'll find here, with some quaint, charming locations to visit.

 Take in a Show at the Egyptian Theater

-Another historic building located in Park City is the famous Egyptian Theater, which was built back in the 1920's and took its architectural influences from a rise in interest in Egyptian history following the discovery of King Tut's tomb.
+Another historic building located in Park City is the famous Egyptian Theater, which was built back in the 1920's.
+The building took its architectural influences from a rise in interest in Egyptian history following the discovery of King Tut's tomb.
 Those fantastic elements are still on display today, giving the theater a unique look all its own.
 Originally a place for vaudeville acts to entertain the locals, the Egyptian continues to play host to plays, stand-up comedians, musicians, and other entertainers.
 The theater underwent a major renovation back in 1998, but still has the same quirks and charms that it did when it was first built.

 Take a Ride on an Olympic Bobsled

 When Salt Lake City played host to the Olympic Games back in 2002, many of the events were actually held in Park City.
 The bobsled run from those games is still fully functional at the Utah Olympic Park, and visitors can take "the Comet" as its called for a ride.
 The run is more than 3000 feet in length, and provides plenty of adrenaline inducing thrills on the way down.
 Those who feel the need for speed will especially enjoy this attraction, that will probably leave you breathless by the end.

 Take a Snowmobile for a Spin

-As a world-class winter destination, Park City has plenty of opportunities for visitors to play in the snow, including exploring the surrounding area by snowmobile.
-Book a tour with Red Pine Adventures, and you'll set out on a backcountry excursion into the company's 1000 acre private playground, which is home to abundant wildlife and amazing scenery.
-Red Pine also leads guided snowshoeing hikes during the winter as well, and in the summer travelers can travel on horseback through the surrounding countryside too.
+As a world-class winter destination, Park City has plenty of opportunities for visitors to play in the snow, including exploring the surrounding area on a snowmobile.
+Book a tour with Red Pine Adventures, and you'll set out on a backcountry excursion into the company's one-thousand acre private playground, which also happens to be home to abundant wildlife and amazing scenery too.
+Red Pine also leads guided snowshoeing hikes during the winter as well, and in the summer vistiors can take a guides horseback tour through the surrounding countryside instead.

 Savor the Amazing Food

 Park City may not be a particularly large town, but it has more than its fair share of delicious restaurants.
 For instance, drop by Grappa for a wide variety of Italian options or visit Butcher's Chop House for a gourmet experience in a relaxed atmosphere.
-Fletcher's is down for offering traditional options with an unexpected twist, while High West Distillery is a great place to enjoy an adult beverage with an outstanding meal.
+Fletcher's is known for offering traditional options with an unexpected twist, while the High West Distillery is a great place to enjoy an adult beverage while savoring an outstanding meal.
 In the mood for something else?
-You'll have no problem finding plenty of tasty options to feed your cravings.
+You'll have no problem finding plenty of tasty options to feed your cravings while in town.

 Go Mountain Biking